Electronic Invoicing

 The initiative to implement electronic invoicing between businesses in Spain is described within the "Crea y Crece" Law, which was created in September 2022.
 This law designates electronic invoicing as the exclusive method for conducting commercial transactions between companies and self-employed individuals in Spain.
 This measure aims to enhance payment efficiency and oversight, ultimately reducing commercial debts and promoting business expansion.

-On June 20, 2023, the publication of the Draft Royal Decree marked a significant step in the development of Law 18/2022, aimed at the Creation and Growth of Companies, specifically addressing electronic invoicing among businesses and professionals.
-This milestone initiated a period for public consultation, allowing for the submission of feedback until July 10, 2023.
-Following this period, on February 2, 2024, the Ministry of Economic Affairs and Digital Transformation alongside the Ministry of Finance and Public Function presented the European Commission with the refined draft of the “Crea y Crece” Law's regulatory development.
-This submission incorporates the amendments proposed during the public consultation phase and outlines the invoicing requirements for businesses and professionals within Spain.
+On June 20, 2023, the draft Royal Decree for the development of Law 18/2022 on the Creation and Growth of Companies was published, focusing on electronic invoicing between businesses and professionals.
+Following this publication, a public consultation period was opened for the submission of observations, which ended on July 10, 2023.
+Subsequently, on February 2, 2024, the Ministry of Economic Affairs and Digital Transformation, together with the Ministry of Finance and Public Administration, presented the draft regulation for the development of the "Crea y Crece" Law to the European Commission.
+This draft incorporates the amendments proposed during the public consultation phase and outlines the invoicing requirements for businesses and professionals within Spain.
+Since then, a review period of the draft regulation has begun.

 Who is Required to Issue Electronic Invoices?